-Utilizing a comprehensive care model and the most advanced reproductive technologies performed in our state-of-the-art facilities, Illume's award-winning team of physicians and embryologists have helped families bring more than 15,000 babies into the world.
+Utilizing a comprehensive care model and the most advanced reproductive technologies performed in our state-of-the-art facilities, Illume's award-winning team of physicians and embryologists have helped families welcome more than 18,000 babies into the world.

-A trusted expert in inclusive family-building care, Illume Fertility serves individuals and couples across the tri-state area (Connecticut, New York, and New Jersey), throughout the U.S., and internationally, helping patients worldwide achieve their dreams of parenthood.
+A trusted expert in inclusive family-building care, Illume Fertility serves individuals and couples across the Tri-State Area (New York, Connecticut, and New Jersey), throughout the United States, and internationally, helping a diverse range of hopeful patients achieve their dreams of parenthood.

 We are proud to share our most recent in vitro fertilization (IVF) success rate results as reported by the Society for Assisted Reproductive Technology (SART).